 Spain is diverse, with each region having its own traditions and cuisine.
 A land of wines and joy, of flamenco, dance and tradition.
 Spain always surprises those who visit it.

 On top of its amazing and varied culture, and along with the warmth of its people, you will discover a country of contrasts, of alluring cities and incredible natural scenery.
 Travel to the centre of this bountiful peninsula to discover Castilian Spain.
 Unearth Northern Spain's magical locations that include amazing grasslands and green forests, nourished by the Atlantic sea.

-Or its fresh and green Mediterranean coast and islands, where the sea breeze will enchant you.
-Without forgetting to mention the richness of Andalusia, famous inspiration for artists and writers such as Hemingway.
+Or its Mediterranean coast and islands, fresh and green, where the sea breeze will give you an unforgettable stay.
+Without forgetting the richness of Andalusia, famous inspiration for artists and writers such as Hemingway.

 Description of the area